 What does this mean?
 A living organism such as a human being is a system which constantly renews, regenerates and reforms itself in order to maintain itself in life and health.
 This constant remodelling is the process by which a living organism maintains health.
 It renews, regenerates and reforms unceasingly not because of injury, disease or infirmity, but because it is alive.
 It is what living systems do.

 This living organism is constantly being assaulted by life events, such infections, injuries and physical trauma, emotional trauma or stress, inappropriate nutrition, psycho-social issues, occupational issues, environmental issues and so on.
 If the sum total of these stresses of life at any one time exceeds the living system’s ability to maintain health, symptoms can result.
 These symptoms can be classified into diseases or conditions.
 Conventional healthcare seeks to identify and treat diseases or conditions.
 Osteopathic healthcare seeks to identify and remove those factors which might have compromised health in the first place, in order to free the system to regenerate itself.
+This is sometimes expressed by saying that osteopaths take a holistic approach to their patient’s care, treating the whole person rather than just treating an ailment.

 Osteopathy is the philosophy of healthcare concerned with those factors which could be compromising the body’s ability to maintain its own health naturally.